firefrei/docker-mopidy/README.md

 # docker-mopidy
-Very simple docker image for extensible music server Mopidy.
+Very simple docker image for extensible music server [Mopidy](https://mopidy.com).
-The image is based on python3/debian-slim and installs Mopidy, together with the below listed extensions, according to the [official documenatation](https://docs.mopidy.com/en/release-2.2/installation/debian).
+The image is based on python3/debian-slim and installs Mopidy, together with the below listed extensions, according to the [official documentation](https://docs.mopidy.com/en/release-2.2/installation/debian).

+Using a GitHub workflow, the image is created and published weekly.

 ## Included extensions
 Music sources: